Tejaswini4119/NDRA-PII/README.md

 ## System Architecture Overview

-NDRA follows a modular, phase-based pipeline divided into four core components:
+NDRA follows a modular, phase-based pipeline for ai-core divided into four major components:

 1. **Document Preprocessing and Chunking**
 2. **Embedding Generation and Storage**